DRMF/mediawiki-extensions-MathMenu/doc/md/intro/setup.md

 	 <link href="build/release/JOBAD.css" rel="stylesheet">
 ```

-Afterward, you can include any modules you might want to use.
+Afterwards, you can include any modules you might want to use.
 Then you can use JOBAD on your page:

 ```html
 	<!-- Include your awesome modules here -->